 Fluffy dough with crunchy, cheesy edges.
-I've been making pizza for years in a variety of styles, and this is the only pizza that I consider worth making at home.
+I've been making pizza for years in a variety of styles, and this is the only pizza that I consider worthwhile to make in the average home kitchen.

 What you will need

 8 oz.
 Shredded Mozzarella(Nutritional facts 219 calories, 6.11 g fat, 28.79 g carbohydrates, 11.47 g protein, 18 mg cholesterol, 597 mg sodium)

 How to cook

 Gather up the yeast, bread flour, salt and toppings.

 Run a faucet over your wrist and adjust the temperature until it feels just slightly warm.
 This is should be a pretty good temperature to get the yeast active.
 Collect about 2 cups of this warm water.

 Place the yeast in a large mixing bowl.
 A kitchen scale is very convenient here.
 If the scale's capacity is high enough, you can just hit the tare button after each ingredient.
 Also, measuring by weight is much more accurate with flour.

 Pour in about 220g of the warm water.

 Mix the flour into the liquids, working it together to form a moist dough.